 Money, or currency, is the medium of exchange which players use to buy goods and services, such as magic weapons and food.
 Most common currency is in the form of small coins struck from various metals.
-All such coins are abstracted to weigh 100 to the pound.
+All such coins weigh 1 lb per 100 coins, and take up 1 cubic foot of space per 200 lbs (20,000 coins), regardless of the denomination of the coins in question.
 Copper coins are bigger than gold coins, for example, but they all weigh one one-hundredth of a pound.
 Astral Diamonds and Fontispieces are far, far more valuable than metal coins.

 Astral Diamonds are small clear beautiful crystals that are mined in the Astral Plane and are extremely uniform due to their method of formation.
 Every Astral Diamond is exactly like every other Astral Diamond.
 This uniformity makes them excellent currency.

 A Fontispiece is a tiny shard of the Nascent Seed.
 Or maybe a crystallized bit of the True Dark.
 Or maybe a spark thrown off by the Fount of Reality.
 Or maybe something else entirely.
 Regardless of their origin, they are found everywhere, in every dimension and reality, and are remarkably beautiful and durable.
 They make an ideal currency if you are really, REALLY, rich.